GabrielHollberg/startup/README.md

 Simon DB -
 I learned a ton while setting up a database on Mongo Atlas and cloning Simon DB.
 One of the most important things I learned was how to set and access environment variables on linux.
 It makes sense that this will protect my information.
 I also learned to add things to a database with node.js.
 I am curious if there is a way to store user data so I cannot see it though.

+Simon Login -
+While working with the Simon Login portion of the Simon project I learned about cookies.
+I wasn't sure what the difference between cookies and localStorage was before, but now I know that cookies provide a secure way of storing data.
+Cookies are useful for important information like whether or not the user is logged in.
+LocalStorage is useful for less important things.
+I also learned more about javascript and how it can be used to connect multiple web services.